 The following material was a part of prior versions of the Compliance Manual.
-It may have some limited relevance when reviewing the prior operations of a block of Medicare Supplement business.
+It may have some limited relevance when reviewing the prior operations of a block of Medicare supplement business.
 As such, it has been retained by moving it from the location noted to this Historical Section so that the material is not lost.

 Relocated from Section I